melihbaha/melihbaha/README.md

 > ✋ **LAST UPDATE**: 14 July 2025
 > ⚠️ **WARNING**: Continued access/use constitutes **irrevocable acceptance** of these terms.
 Exit this repository immediately if you do not agree.
+- LEGAL RISK ACKNOWLEDGEMENT REQUIRED -
++ I understand and accept full responsibility for all risks +